khoin/Pascal-Draw/README.md

 Pascal Draw supports HTML exporting.
 Why?
 Because I can't really figure out how to encode properly in TXT files.
 To export, use `Shift + E` (Export).
 Please be reminded that exporting does NOT mean saving the project.

+### Console
+`Shift + U` to open up the console.
+From the console, you can access commands that may not be accessible from hotkeys.

 ### Configuring
-`Shift + U` starts the configuring procedure.
+`Shift + U` to open up the console, then type `config` and hit return.
 Currently, only working directory is configurable.
 More will come when new features are implemented.

 ## Storage
 ### PascalDraw File(.pdr)